 The Company provides non-GAAP measures as supplementary information.
 Management believes EBITDA and Adjusted EBITDA are useful measures in evaluating the performance of the Company and in determining whether to invest in Common Shares.
 EBITDA and Adjusted EBITDA are not earnings measures recognized by GAAP and do not have standardized meanings prescribed by GAAP.
 Therefore, EBITDA and Adjusted EBITDA may not be comparable to similarly titled measures presented by other issuers.
-Investors are cautioned that EBITDA and Adjusted EBITDA and and adjusted EBITDA and adjusted EBITDA should not be construed as an alternative to net income (loss) determined in accordance with GAAP as indicators of performance or to cash flows from operating, investing and financing activities as measures of liquidity and cash flows.
+Investors are cautioned that EBITDA and Adjusted EBITDA should not be construed as an alternative to net income (loss) determined in accordance with GAAP as indicators of performance or to cash flows from operating, investing and financing activities as measures of liquidity and cash flows.